davidmiller/pony-mode/README.rst

     $ emacs settings.py

 If your setup is different to this, then the implicit Virtualenv detection may fail.

-(e.g. if there is not a bin/activate script in the directory above your project's root).
-If this happens, file a bug with the details of your Virtualenv setup and we'll see what we can do.
+Fear not though! if you add a .ponyrc file to your project root (e.g. the directory with your manage.py in) then you can specify the python interpreter you would like to use for this project.

+The file should look something like this:

+    ;; Pony mode config for the megacorp project (pony-make-project
+        :python "/home/david/virtualenvs/megacorp/production/bin/python")

 Installation
 ------------